Chart Color Schemes

 Paddington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Paddington has a notably high educational attainment among residents aged 15 and above, with 67.5% holding university qualifications compared to the national average of 30.4% and the NSW average of 32.2%.
-This indicates a significant educational advantage for the area, which could translate into strong potential for knowledge-based opportunities.
-Bachelor degrees are the most common qualification held by residents at 43.9%, followed by postgraduate qualifications (19.8%) and graduate diplomas (3.8%).
-Technical qualifications account for 14.8% of educational achievements in this age group, with advanced diplomas making up 8.4% and certificates 6.4%.
+Paddington's educational attainment is notably higher than national averages.
+Among residents aged 15+, 67.5% possess university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Bachelor degrees are the most common at 43.9%, followed by postgraduate qualifications (19.8%) and graduate diplomas (3.8%).
+Technical qualifications account for 14.8% of achievements, with advanced diplomas at 8.4% and certificates at 6.4%.

-Educational participation is notably high among Paddington residents, with 25.5% currently enrolled in formal education.
-This includes 8.0% pursuing tertiary education, 6.9% in primary education, and 5.4% engaged in secondary education.
+Educational participation is high, with 25.5% currently enrolled in formal education.
+This includes 8.0% in tertiary education, 6.9% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education